 Work placement is a mandatory component of this course.
 Students are required to undertake a minimum of 70 hours work placement within the Hospitality industry (240 hour course).

 This course requires the payment of a fee to cover the costs of a Hospitality Toolkit and Chef's Uniform.
-Fees for 2023 are yet to be finalised.
+A student who chooses more than one School Delivered VET course will be charged \$100 per additional course.